ZarinTasnimBiash/Data_Mining/README.md

 ## Methodology: Agglomerative Clustering

 - Generated the dendrogram on the right after performing agglomerative clustering.
-- We deduced that we can set our clustering numbers to 4 according to the dendrogram to try out the K-Means clustering method as well.
+- A deduction is then done that the clustering numbers can be set to 4 according to the dendrogram to try out the K-Means clustering method as well.
 [Dendogram for Agglomerative Clustering](https://github.com/ZarinTasnimBiash/Data_Mining/blob/main/images/Agglomerative_Clustering.png)
 ---